dpharris/Arduino-Shell/README.md

 # Arduino-Shell

+## Changes/Extensions
-Please refer to the original Arduino-Shell.
-Mikael Patek has done an amazing tour de force.
+Please refer to the original **Arduino-Shell**.  *Mikael Patek* has done an amazing tour de force.

-I have made some chnages/extensions to allow multiple scripts to be run pseudo-simultaneously.
-This required implementing local- variables in a struct and reserving and freeing from the heap.
+I have made some changes and extensions to allow multiple scripts to be run pseudo-simultaneously.
+This required implementing local-variables in a struct and reserving and freeing from the heap.

-Changed are indicated by **change**.
+Changed are indicated by **bolding**.

+## Intro

 This library provides a Forth/PostScript style shell for Arduino sketches.
 Shell is a virtual stack machine with a byte token threaded